efeslab/hardware-bugbase/README.md

 ### Performance Related
 #### [cv32-div-too-long](https://github.com/efeslab/hardware-bugbase/tree/master/cv32-div-too-long)
 This bug is from https://github.com/openhwgroup/cv32e40p/issues/434.
 The project is as open source RISC-V core from ETHZ called [cv32e40p](https://github.com/openhwgroup/cv32e40p/issues/434).
-In some special branch combinations, a DIV may take 36 cycles, which is way more than expected.
+In some special branch combinations, a taken branch followed by a MUL may take 36 cycles, which is way more than expected.